How To Care for Tetramorium Caespitum

 Acrylic Nest

-This, plus the fact that they are a relatively small species of ant, creates the perfect mix that can add lots of undesired tenants!
+This, combined with the fact that they are a relatively small species of ant, creates the perfect mix that can invite lots of undesired tenants!
 For this reason, we have to choose a nest that makes escaping as hard as possible.

 One of the best solutions to this problem is using an acrylic nest.
-They are usually built of a bunch of plastic layers, placed tightly one above the other to create the structure of the nest.
+They are usually built from several plastic layers, placed tightly one above the other to create the structure of the nest.

-This particular type of building system creates an almost totally escape-proof structure, making it extremely hard for the ants to escape!
-With this type of nest we can sleep peacefully at night, knowing that our beloved ants cannot take control of our house by invading it!
+This particular type of construction creates an almost completely escape-proof structure, making it extremely hard for the ants to escape!
+With this type of nest, we can sleep peacefully at night, knowing that our beloved ants cannot take over our house by invading it!

 Test Tube-Based Nest